joomlashack/ShackInstaller/README.md

 ## About

-Common libraris for our extension installer scripts
+Common libraries for our extension installer scripts

 ## Requirements